official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 44. Resolution 1284, adopted by the UN Security Council in December 1999 after considerable debate and disagreement, is addressed in Section 1.1.

-14 “which bans the development, production, stockpiling, acquisition or retention of biological weapons”.
+[^14]: “which bans the development, production, stockpiling, acquisition or retention of biological weapons”.
-15 “which prohibits Iraq from manufacturing or otherwise acquiring nuclear weapons”.
+[^15]: “which prohibits Iraq from manufacturing or otherwise acquiring nuclear weapons”.

-## Iraqi regime cohesion

 45. Mr Scarlett advised on 31 July that Iraq considered a US attack to be likely.